Hepatitis A: Vaccination

-The two types of vaccines contain either inactivated Hepatitis A virus or a live but attenuated virus.
+The two types of vaccines contain either inactivated hepatitis A virus or a live‐attenuated virus.
 Both provide active immunity against a future infection.
 The vaccine protects against HAV in more than 95% of cases for longer than 25 years.
 In the United States, the vaccine developed by Maurice Hilleman and his team was licensed in 1995, and the vaccine was first used in 1996 for children in high-risk areas, and in 1999 it was spread to areas with elevating levels of infection.

 The vaccine is given by injection.
 An initial dose provides protection lasting one year starting 2–4 weeks after vaccination; the second booster dose, given six to 12 months later, provides protection for over 20 years.

 The vaccine was introduced in 1992 and was initially recommended for persons at high risk.
 Since then, Bahrain and Israel have embarked on elimination programmes.
 In countries where widespread vaccination has been practised, the incidence of hepatitis A has decreased dramatically.

 In the United States, vaccination of children is recommended at 1 and 2 years of age; hepatitis A vaccination is not recommended in those younger than 12 months of age.
 It is also recommended in those who have not been previously immunized and who have been exposed or are likely to be exposed due to travel.
 The CDC recommends vaccination against infection for men who have sex with men.